Ria424/developers-animatesdk-docs/Document_object/Document6067.md

 #### Description

-Method;replace the tagged swatch with the given index to the given new swatch object.
+Method; Replace the tagged swatch with the given index to the given new swatch object.

 #### Example